 On the 8th April 2022 COSLA published the Local Government annual report on the progress made across Scotland to Keep The Promise.
 You can read the full report and see the work of Scotland's councils here.

-Throughout 2022 we'll highlight some of the work going on across Scotland's local authority areas to #KeepThe Promise.
-We'll post each month on Twitter @COSLA and this page will be regularly updated.
+Below we highlight some of the work going on across Scotland's local authority areas to #KeepThe Promise.
+We'll post frequently on Twitter @COSLA and this page will be regularly updated.

 GLASGOW’S VIRTUAL SCHOOL